Guru Purnima: Hinduism

+The celebration of Guru Purnima is marked by spiritual activities and may include Guru puja, a ritual held in honour of the guru or teacher.
 In addition to having religious importance, this festival has great importance for Indian academics and scholars.
 Indian academics celebrate this day by thanking their teachers as well as remembering past teachers and scholars.
 Hindu Gurus are revered on this day by remembering their life and teachings.
-The festivities are usually followed by a feast for the disciples, shishya, where the prasada and charnamrita (nectar of the feet), the symbolic wash of Guru's feet, which represents his kripa (grace) is distributed.
+The festivities are usually followed by a feast for the disciples, shishya, where the prasada and charnamrita (nectar of the feet), the symbolic washing of Guru's feet, which represents his kripa (grace) is distributed.

 Special recitations of the Hindu scriptures like the Guru Gita are held all day.
-Apart from the singing of bhajans, hymns and of special kirtan session and havan at many places, where devotees from all over gather at the ashrams, matha or place where the seat of Guru, Guru Gaddi exists.
-This day also sees the ritual of padapuja, the worships of Guru's sandals, which represent his holy feet and is seen a way of rededicating to all that a Guru stands for.
-Disciples also recommit themselves on this day, towards following their teacher's guidance and teachings, for the coming year.
-This day is also seen as an occasion when fellow devotees, Guru Bhai (disciple-brother), express their solidarity to one another in their spiritual journey.
+Apart from the singing of bhajans, hymns and special kirtan session and havan at many places, where devotees from various regions gather at the ashrams, matha or place where the seat of Guru, Guru Gaddi exists.
+This day also sees the ritual of padapuja, the worship of Guru's sandals, which represent his holy feet and is seen as a way of rededicating to all that a Guru stands for.
+Disciples also recommit themselves on this day to following their teacher's guidance and teachings, for the coming year.
 In the Vedic Hindu tradition, the day is celebrated in honour of the sage Vyasa, who is seen as one of the greatest gurus in ancient Hindu traditions and a symbol of the guru-shishya tradition.
-Their recitations are a dedication to him and are organised on this day, which is also known as Vyasa Purnima.
-Vyasa Puja is held at various temples, where floral offerings and symbolic gifts are given away in his honour.
+These recitations are dedicated to him and are organised on this day, which is also known as Vyasa Purnima.
+Vyasa Puja is held at various temples, where floral offerings and symbolic gifts are offered in his honour.

-Hindu ascetics and wandering sanyasis observe this day by offering puja to their guru, during Chaturmasya, a four-month period during the rainy season, when they choose seclusion and stay at one chosen place; some also give discourses to the local public.
+Hindu ascetics and wandering sanyasis observe this day by offering puja to their guru during Chaturmasya, a four-month period during the rainy season, when they choose seclusion and stay at one chosen place; some also give discourses to the local public.

 Buddhism

 The festival is celebrated by Buddhists in honour of the Buddha, who gave his first sermon on this day at Sarnath, Uttar Pradesh, India.
 In the yogic tradition, the day is celebrated as the occasion when Shiva became the first guru, as he began the transmission of Yoga to the Saptarishis.
-Buddhists observe uposatha, i.e., to observe eight precepts on this day.
+Buddhists observe uposatha, including the observance of the eight precepts on this day.
 Rainy season vassa also starts on this day, lasting for three lunar months, from July to October.
 During this time, Buddhist monks remain in a single place, generally in their temples.
 In some monasteries, monks dedicate the Vassa to intensive meditation.
 During Vassa, many Buddhist lay people reinvigorate their spiritual training and adopt more ascetic practices, such as giving up meat, alcohol, or smoking.